Having a Wild Weekend (album): Release

 The album was produced by Dave Clark and all songs were written by the band members.
-It came out in the summer 1965 on the Epic Records label in both mono (LN 24162) and electronic stereo versions (BN 26162).
+It was released on 28 June 1965 on the Epic Records label in both mono (LN 24162) and electronic stereo versions (BN 26162).
 With different artwork but the same title, it was also released in Canada.
 The sleeve note was written by Myles Eiten of Ingenue magazine.
 The album cover art featured the band in a scene from the film with actress Barbara Ferris.
 On the back of the cover was the band captured in costumes of famous people (again from the movie scene).
 Dave Clark as Groucho Marx, Mike Smith as Jean Harlow, Rick Huxley as Stan Laurel, Denis Payton as Sabu (only Lenny Davidson is dressed as an anonymous "bathing belle").

 The album was a huge success upon release, returning the group to the Billboard Top 20 (No. 15) and Cashbox (No. 11).
 The album's pilot single was the song "Catch Us If You Can", which became a worldwide hit.

+Reception

+Billboard magazine wrote in the official review, "The rocker New Kind of Love and the swinging Catch Us If You Can have the earmarks of singles hits.
+Sweet Memories is a beautiful ballad performed instrumentally.
+A fast chart climber."